 Machhermo to Gokyo Altitude Gain

-The altitude of Machhermo is 4410m, the altitude of Gokyo is 4790 m.
+The altitude of Machhermo is 4410m, and the altitude of Gokyo is 4790 m.
 Today we gained 320 metres in altitude.

 Machhermo to Gokyo Time Trekking